Vine Ripe Nutrition Logo

 carrots

-I love the sweet flavor of carrots but it may be the “umami” flavor that keeps me coming back for more in soups, stir fries and even pasta dishes.
-That is why, I love them browned and caramelized because they are smoky, savory and so flavorful.
-Here is a recipe to include them in this Thai Broccoli Salad .
+I love carrots’ sweet flavor, but it may be their “umami” flavor that keeps me coming back for more in soups, stir-fries, and even pasta dishes.
+That is why I love them browned and caramelized: They are smoky, savory, and so flavorful.

 parmesan